libdynd/libdynd/devdocs/callable-multidispatch-design.md

 ### How We Build the Decision Tree

-To build the decision tree, we explicitly track `S_working`, information about the state of all the working vectors, and a symbolic version of the working vectors for every signature in `S_working`.
-We create a set of candidate decision criteria, for example a type id test for every type available to test, and other tests based on heuristics like a type variable `A` being exposed in two different `TWork` positions suggests an equality comparison between them.
-A score is evaluated for each of these candidate decision criteria, and the highest-score decision is used to define the node.
-For each possible decision, the node is evaluated symbolically on every element of `S_working`, updating the symbolic working vectors corresponding to the signature, and then this whole procedure is recursively applied.
+To build the decision tree, we explicitly track `S_working`, information about the state of all the working vectors, a symbolic version of the working vectors for every signature in `S_working`, and a set of equations that remain to be checked before we can declare a match.
+Each node in the decision tree is based on one of these equations, and following an edge to a child node involves removing that equation, applying the knowledge gained to the existing symbolic representations, and adding zero or more new equations.
+Let's refer to the symbolic state of the input with the names `TInp`, `TWork`, etc, and the symbolic state of a candidate signature `S` as `S.TInp`, `S.TWork`, etc.

-For each signature, we also track an array of symbolic arguments which represent the knowledge we've gained about them.
-Initially they start as a copy of the signature's positional arguments, and as we gain information about the arguments, we do substitutions of concrete types into them.
+After branching based on the number of arguments, the equations we have are `matches` between the input argument types and the signature parameter types.
+They are of the form `S.TInp[i].matches(TInp[i])`.
+In the case of a `matches` equation, we generate a candidate type id test, which selects an edge based on `TInp[i].typeid`.
+For types fully identified with their type id, like `int32`, no new equations need to get added, but for types with parameters, those parameters get placed into the work vectors, and new equations in terms of those work vectors are added.
+These new equations are such that they and the decision tree node are all satisfied if and only if the original matches equation was satisfied.

+This is done for each signature in `S_working`, and for each candidate we produce a heuristic score.
+The candidate with the best score is used to create the decision tree node, and then this whole procedure is applied recursively with the new symbolic state and set of equations.

 Let's try a few examples, to see what happens.